FeelThunder/JMeter-Load-Testing-01/README.md

 * Uses less system resources to run tests
 * Allows for distribution of tests

 Parameters in command line
 * -n : switch runs in non-GUI mode
 * -t : switch specifies the test file

 Saving CLI results to a .jtl file
 * -l for our testing report.

 Importing a .jtl file to JMeter graphs
-I've used jp@gc response codes per second and browse .jtl file
+- I've used jp@gc response codes per second and browse .jtl file

 Creating an HTML dashboard at CLI runtime
-* - e will tell JMeter to perform any action following it only after the test has completed
+* -e will tell JMeter to perform any action following it only after the test has completed
-* - o followed by a name to create dashboard folder
+* -o followed by a name to create dashboard folder